OBS Mode

 Garmin G1000 Setup for NDB Approaches

-Proper configuration of your Garmin G1000 is paramount before initiating an NDB approach.
-This preparatory phase ensures accuracy and adherence to aviation standards, particularly when operating in European airspace where specific configurations are required.
+Proper configuration of your Garmin G1000 is essential before initiating an NDB approach.
+This preparatory phase ensures accuracy and adherence to published procedure requirements, particularly when operating in airspace where specific configurations are required.

 Initial G1000 Configuration Steps